World Liberty Financial: USD1

 USD1 is a stablecoin issued by World Liberty Financial.
 It was launched in March 2025.

 In June 2025, World Liberty Financial formed a joint initiative with PancakeSwap, a decentralized finance protocol operated by Binance, to promote its stablecoin, USD1.
 Hundreds of patriotic-sounding memecoins, such as Torch of Liberty and Eagles Landing, were created by users of Chinese origin to promote USD1.
 PancakeSwap also started a "Liquidity Drive" program, offering prizes of up to $1 million to increase trading of USD1 on its platform.

 As of 2025, USD1 has a circulation supply of $2 billion and most of it is held by Binance, which allows World Liberty Financial to earn around $80 million per year by investing in government bonds and money market funds.

-On November 5, 2025, a collaboration between World Liberty Financial (WLFI) — the issuer of the USD1 stablecoin — and BONK, a meme-based cryptocurrency built on the Solana blockchain was announced.
-The partnership aims to promote USD1 as the primary stablecoin within the Solana ecosystem, integrating BONK’s community-driven engagement with WLFI’s financial infrastructure.
-This partnership gave rise to numerous new memecoins.
-One of them being $SPSC or “Shit Piss Skin Can”, which was derived from a rant posted on X by Chase Herro in 2024.
+In June 2026, World Liberty Financial compensated UFC fighters who were awarded bonuses on the UFC Freedom 250 card, an event that took place on the White House lawn during President Trump's birthday, by paying them out in USD1.

 Ownership

 The company has been noted for its close connections to Donald Trump.
 A Trump business entity owns 60 percent of World Liberty, and is entitled to 75 percent of all revenue from coin sales.
 Eric Trump and Donald Trump Jr. are actively involved in the management of the company, and rely on three partners, Zachary Folkman, Chase Herro, and Zach Witkoff, to maintain daily operations.
 The Trump family and its affiliates were given 22.5 billion units of World Liberty's coins, $WLFI; the company says those who buy $WLFI will be able to vote on certain decisions like shareholders in a traditional company.

+UAE Royal Family owns a 49 percent stake, a deal signed prior to Trump’s second inauguration (Reported in a February 2026 New York Times article).

 According to an analysis by The New Yorker in August 2025, the Trump family had gained $412.5 million from the venture.

-Reception

-The company has been described by The New York Times as "eviscerating the boundary between private enterprise and government policy in a manner without precedent in modern American history".
-An investigation by The Times described it as having directly solicited access to Trump with secret payments and currency swaps from foreign investors, companies, and individuals with criminal records and investigations.
-At least one investigation was dropped after payment worth several million was made to the firm, and Trump granted an official pardon to an investor of a company World Liberty had invested in.
-Several actions taken by Trump's administration regarding cryptocurrency were noted to bolster the company's assets and position.
-A spokeswoman for Trump stated that since his assets were in a trust managed by his children, there were "no conflicts of interest".